 She's drawn to humanity and the social struggles therein and searches to capture those moments in a striking light.
 Working in both analog and digital photography, she has an extensive background in teaching photography and photo history in schools in the USA and overseas.

-Vanishing Coal (and Chasing Coal) is a personal interpretation and search to discover and make sense of my roots.
-I went back to my homeland, the coal country in northeastern PA.
-My grandfather was one of three brothers who owned Moffat Coal Company.
+Chasing Coal, an ongoing project, is a personal interpretation and search to discover and make sense of my roots and the reality of my mythologized ideas.
+I went back to my homeland, the coal country in northeastern PA where my grandfather was one of three brothers who owned Moffat Coal Company.
 They inherited it from their father who, in 1906, began as a coal miner.

 Taylor, home to the ruins of Moffat Coal Company, is a small town in northeastern Pennsylvania.
 During this project, I had the feeling of stepping in and out of a dream.
 The coal company's shell of the past is a symbol of the post-economic decline, typical in

 Etched in my memory are radios playing a jingle that ended with "You'll enjoy the best in heating, live in comfort day and night...
 Moffat Premium Anthracite."
 I remember driving past the massive culm dump in Dunmore on the way into Scranton, the sulfur smell of it burning a place in my hippocampus.

-When asking the daughter of one of Moffat's miners how she felt about the history of coal, she said that even though her father died of black lung and had, at one point, been buried by a landslide of coal breaking all of his ribs, it was a job and she said that that was the way it was.
+When asking the daughter of one of Moffat's miners how she felt about coal, she said that even though her father died of black lung and had, at one point, been buried by a landslide of coal breaking all of his ribs, it was a job and she said that that was the way it was.

 Through the lens, the work shows the area's struggles and strengths and examines both sides, including the beauty of crumbling historic architecture and landscape, and the hard lines etched into the faces of the people.